rolazar/level-1-course-content/week-2/day-2/day-2-assignment.md

-# Homework for Week 2: Day 2 – Expanding CSS Knowledge: Fonts, Borders, and the Box Model
+# Week 2: Day 2 – Expanding CSS Knowledge: Fonts, Borders, and the Box Model

 We are continuing to build on our CSS knowledge from yesterday.
 Today we will be diving deeper into the box model, text styling, and understanding browser defaults.